MiracleUFO/StoreTrackingSystemUI/README.md

 # StoreTrackingSystemUI
-This is a JavaScript console app for tracking inventory with a book store as use case
+This is a JavaScript console app for tracking inventory, with a book store as use case